Shopify/cibuildgem/README.md

 > [!NOTE]
 > cibuildgem is for now not able to compile projects that needs to link on external libraries.
 Unless the project vendors those libraries or uses [mini_portile](https://github.com/flavorjones/mini_portile).

-> [!IMPORTANT]
-> Repositories hosted on GitHub organization that don't belong to Shopify can't be tested at the moment.
-This is a temporary limitation that will be lifted
-> once we opensource this tool and publish its associated GitHub action.
->
-> You can either fork the repo inside the shopify-playground org or you can ping me (@edouard-chin) and I'll help you set it up.

 ### How to use it

 While cibuildgem is generally **not** meant to be used locally, it provides a command to generate the right GitHub workflow for your project:

-1. Install cibuildgem: `git clone https://github.com/shopify-playground/edouard-playground`, `cd edouard-playground && rake install`
+1. Install cibuildgem: `gem install cibuildgem`
 2. Generate the workflow: `cd` in your gem's folder and run `cibuildgem ci_template`
-3. Commit the `.github/gem-compile.yaml` file.
+3. Commit the `.github/workflows/cibuildgem.yaml` file.

 ### Triggering the workflow